Chart Color Schemes

 Swan Hill is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on ABS population updates and AreaSearch validations, the population of Swan Hill is estimated at around 11,253 as of Feb 2026.
-This reflects an increase of 67 people since the 2021 Census which reported a population of 11,186.
-The change is inferred from AreaSearch's resident population estimate of 10,839 following examination of ABS' latest ERP data release (June 2024) and an additional 229 validated new addresses since the Census date.
+Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, as of Feb 2026, the estimated population of Swan Hill is around 11,253.
+This reflects an increase of 67 people since the 2021 Census, which reported a population of 11,186.
+The change is inferred from the resident population of 10,839, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 229 validated new addresses since the Census date.
 This level of population equates to a density ratio of 88 persons per square kilometer.
-Swan Hill's growth of 0.6% since the 2021 census exceeded its SA3 area's growth rate of 0.2%.
-Population growth was primarily driven by overseas migration contributing approximately 71.0% of overall population gains during recent periods.
+Swan Hill's growth rate of 0.6% since the 2021 census exceeded that of its SA3 area at 0.2%.
+Population growth was primarily driven by overseas migration, contributing approximately 71.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation methods.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Projections indicate an overall decline in population, with the area's population expected to shrink by 783 persons by 2041.
-However, growth is anticipated in specific age cohorts, led by the 35 to 44 age group projected to increase by 84 people.
+According to these projections, the suburb of Swan Hill's population is expected to decline by 782 persons by 2041.
+However, growth is anticipated in specific age cohorts, notably the 35 to 44 age group, which is projected to increase by 89 people.

 Frequently Asked Questions - Population